Capital Library: History

 Founded in 1913 by Lu Xun, Capital Library evolved from the merger of the Capital Books Branch, the Capital Popular Library and the Central Park Library Reading Office, which were respectively established in June 1913, October 1913 and August 1917.

-After the Revolution of the Northern Expedition, these three libraries were renamed and merged several times and changed to the Beijing Municipal No. 1 Library; in August 1949, the name was changed to the Beijing Municipal Library; in October 1956, the official name was given to the Capital Library.
+After the Revolution of the Northern Expedition, these three libraries were renamed and merged several times and changed to the Beijing Municipal No. 1 Library.
+In August 1949, it was renamed the Beijing Municipal Library.
+In October 1956, the library was renamed the Capital Library.